CalebWhiting/runelite-plugin-action-progress/README.md

 * The "Ignore single action" property was mislabeled, it was inverted.

 1.02
-* Track Tempoross activities (Cooking and filling crates)
+* Track Tempoross activities (Cooking and filling crates).
+* Interrupt action when wearing or removing equipment.